State parks adjust operations, lengthen hours

 The following properties will remain closed for the health and safety of the public, staff, and property integrity:

-The priority continues to be the safety and health of parks' visitors and staff and the DNR still asks the public to continue recreating responsibly close to home, practicing social distancing, frequently washing their hands, and only traveling for necessity.
+The priority continues to be the safety and health of our visitors and staff and we still ask the public to continue recreating responsibly close to home, practicing social distancing, frequently washing their hands, and only traveling for necessity.
 The DNR will continue to turn the dial on additional outdoor recreation opportunities, amenities and services at our state park system properties.
 Visitors are also encouraged to wear face coverings in situations where social distancing may be difficult.
 This may apply to outdoor spaces as well.

 (0) comments